1. How can I apply for an advance through CCGA?

 APP advances are processed in three stages:

-- Intended-Seeded Advance: Producers initially receive a cheque equivalent to 60% of the original amount applied for less a 3% withhold and the administration fee.
+- Intended Seeding Advance / Intended Honey Advance: Producers initially receive a cheque equivalent to 60% of the requested amount.
 The 60% cheques are sent directly to you, the producer, along with a copy of the application.
 For electronic funds transfer (EFT), the producer will received an EFT notice through regular mail service.

-- Actual-Seeded Advance: Once you have finished seeding, you must send a copy of your Confirmed Seeded Acreage Report along with the completed Actual Seeded Pre-Harvest Advance.
-At that time, you will receive the balance of the pre-harvest funds you are entitled to less a 3% withhold, along with a copy of your Actual Seeded Pre-Harvest Advance Report for your records.
-Producers can apply for an Actual-Seeded Advance without applying for an Intended-Seeded Advance.
+- Actual Seeded Advance / Anticipated Honey Production Advance: Once you have finished seeding, you must send a copy of your Seeded Acreage Report along with the completed Actual Seeded Advance Report.
+At that time, you will receive the balance of the pre-harvest funds, along with a copy of your Actual Seeded Advance Report for your records.
+Producers can apply for an Actual Seeded Advance without applying for an Intended Seeding Advance.

 PLEASE NOTE that all parts of the application must be completed by the deadlines above, regardless of whether or not you will be receiving additional funds.